 Once trials and training are complete, the Plymouth-based vessel will head out into the North Atlantic.

-While deployed, her crew intend to spend over 200 days at sea, surveying half a million square kilometres of ocean and seabed (that’s roughly the size of Spain)… beating the record she set on her 2021-22 survey ‘season’.
+While deployed, its crew intends to spend over 200 days at sea, surveying half a million square kilometres of ocean and seabed.

 The ship has been in dock in Cornwall since she completed that mission back in March, its most successful/prolific since it was commissioned in 1997, according to the navy.